-62. (1) Nothing in this Law shall affect any Order, Rule, Regulation or requirement made, table of fees or certificate issued, notice, decision, determination, direction or approval given, application made, or thing done, under the Law hereby repealed, and every such Order, Rule,
+60.-(1) 62.
+Nothing in this Law shall affect any Order, Rule, Regulation or requirement made, table or fees or certificate issued, notice, decision, determination, direction or approval given, application made, or thing done, under the Law hereby repealed, (d) and every such Order, Rule, Regulation, requirement, table of fees, certificate, notice, decision, determination, direction, approval, application or thing shall, if in force at the commencement of this Law(e), continue in force and shall, so far as it could have been made, issued, given or done under this Law, have effect as if made, issued, given or done under the corresponding provisions of this Law.